ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 				icon: BitcoinLogoIcon
 			} );

-			// Disable the external widget button when the command is disabled. button.bind( 'isEnabled' ).to( externalWidgetCommand );
+			// Disable the external data widget button when the command is disabled. button.bind( 'isEnabled' ).to( externalWidgetCommand );

 			// Execute the command when the button is clicked (executed).